anhnguyendepocen/r-workshop-1/week2.md

 ## character(0)
 {% endhighlight %}

 Woah!
 We can see that everything is gone.
 Do you understand the logic of the code that was used?
 If not, that is okay.
 Remember that when you typed out ls(), it printed out what appeared to be a character vector of each object in working memory.
 Like any operation we have performed before, there is no reason why we couldn't place this output into its own vector object!
-The code list = ls() does this nicely.
+The code does this nicely.
 The object called list is told to house the names of all objects in current working memory.
 If we apply the rm() function to this newly created object, it will read all current objects in working memory and remove them, including your newly created list vector.

 ## 2 matrix(), or how I learned to love matrix algebra...